kenocatabay/kenocatabay.github.io/cv.md

 2017 | B.A. in English - Editing, Writing, & Media, Florida State University
 > *cum laude*
 # Employment
-2017 - Present | Graduate Assitant at FSU Libraries, Florida State Univeristy
+2017 - Present | Graduate Assistant at FSU Libraries, Florida State Univeristy

 Assist with projects in the Office of Digital Research and Scholarship under the supervision of Micah Vandegrift.
 Currently focusing on research data management.

 2015 - Present | Remote Technical Writer & Corporate Communications Analyst at VSolvit LLC, Ventura, California

-Colloborate virtually with the communications team for a SBA certified 8(a)/Small Disadvantaged Business, HUBZone, and 8(m)/Economically Disadvantaged Woman owned company that specializes in providing technological services in BI systems, GIS, and data warehousing.
+Collaborate virtually with the communications team for a SBA certified 8(a)/Small Disadvantaged Business, HUBZone, and 8(m)/Economically Disadvantaged Woman-owned company that specializes in providing technological services in BI systems, GIS, and data warehousing.

 2016 - 2017 | Learning Commons Service Desk & Collections Access at FSU Libraries